CANTUS-Project/api/source/resource_types.rst

 --------------------

 In resource types for which ``{id}`` makes up part of the URL, you would form the URI for a specific resource by substituting that resource's unique "id" value in that part of the URL.
-CANTUS "id" values may consist of any alphanumeric character valid in a URL, plus hyphen or underscore.
+Cantus "id" values may consist of any alphanumeric character valid in a URL, plus hyphen or underscore.

 The following points also apply: